WHAT IS RECYCLING

 GOVERNMENT BODIES INVOLVED IN E-WASTE MANAGEMENT AUTHORIZATION:

-E-waste is well known sources across the world even it poses major environmental threat.
-However it gives an opportunity for a businessman to have their own e-waste recycling business.
-India creates major options for e-waste management business.
-For achieving success in this plan to develop right e-waste recycling business plan is a crucial thing which includes various phases in terms of processes like gathering devices, processing scrap & to receive return payment for the components.
+E-waste is well well-known source across the world even it poses major environmental threat.
+However, it allows a businessman to have their own e-waste recycling business.
+India creates major opportunities for the e-waste management business.
+For achieving success in this plan to develop the right e-waste recycling business plan is a crucial thing, which includes various phases in terms of processes like gathering devices, processing scrap & and receiving return payment for the components.

-Every recycler shall ensure that the facility and recycling processes are in accordance with the standards as under E-waste management and handling rule 2016 and guidelines prescribed by central pollution control board time to time.
+Every recycler shall ensure that the facility and recycling processes are in accordance with the standards as under the E-waste management and handling rule 2016 and guidelines prescribed by the Central Pollution Control Board from time to time.

 Responsibility of Recycler:

-10. may accept waste electrical and electronic equipment or components not listed in Schedule I for recycling provided that they do not contain any radioactive material and that the same is indicated while taking the authorisation from the concerned State Pollution Control Board;
+- may accept waste electrical and electronic equipment or components not listed in Schedule I for recycling, provided that they do not contain any radioactive material and that the same is indicated while taking the authorisation from the concerned State Pollution Control Board;

 E-WASTE RECYCLING PROCESS:

-This process is highly labor intensive involving number of people to work together by following many steps which are mentioned below:
+This process is highly labor-intensive, involving several people working together by following many steps, which are mentioned below:

 GOVERNMENT SUBSIDY FOR E-WASTE RECYCLING PLANS: